Olivia Casagrande and Roberto Martínez Cayuqueo

 Moreover, movement, the transit between different spaces was a fundamental aspect of the whole performance: while in every site we staged a scene introduced by a recorded audio describing the place, the route between them was usually dedicated to listening to testimonies, letters and songs.
 In this active re-drawing of trajectories throughout the city, movement thus contributed to the generation of ‘complex amalgamations and juxtapositions’ (Irving 2013, 292).
 Accompanied by sound and voices, movement through spaces provided us with a sort of red line linking the different stations.
 Allowing the interplay between materiality and the abstract space of individual and collective desire, experiences and affectivities, our itinerary was characterised by what Guattari (1995, 23-24) defines as ‘transversality’: the active creation of a new path taking ‘unconventional routes between systems’.
 A way of ‘setting into motion’ alternative and dissenting imaginations (Escobar quoted in Flynn and Tinius, 2015, 10), the performative act of ‘transversing’ that characterizes ‘Santiago Waria’ is an active gesture of poiesis through displacement, coming to terms with discrimination, intercultural appropriation, and re-elaboration of memory, ‘tradition’ and possible futures.
 Replacing discourses of authenticity with those of belonging and connection (Bright 2014), this performance distances itself from but also re-elaborate the static identities proposed by both institutional policies and an ‘essentialist’ conception of indigenous tradition and being.
 In the seriousness of this play, we followed the unpredictable paths of stories and places through the urban space of the Chilean capital.
 Positioning our bodies against and within the urban space, we felt that, rephrasing Schneider (2011, 135), in this routing an affective stain passed through bodies, time and place, claiming for a gesture that, as stated by our colleague Claudio Alvarado Lincopi, is ‘anthropophagical by essence, ontologically in movement’.

+This project has received fundings from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant Agreement MAPSURBE n° 707537.
 Our deepest thanks go to the MapsUrbe project’s participants, without whom this article would not have been possible.
-We are also grateful to the EU Horizon 2020 Programme (Marie Curie Fellowship, IF, GF, Grant 707537) for generously supporting the project and the writing of this article and all the persons and institutions that participated in the staging of ‘Santiago Waria’ (The University of Manchester, Ponitifcia Universidad Católica, Balmaceda Arte Joven, Beatmachinne).
+We are also grateful to all the persons and institutions that participated in the staging of ‘Santiago Waria’ (The University of Manchester, Ponitifcia Universidad Católica, Balmaceda Arte Joven, Beatmachinne).
 For helpful comments on earlier drafts we are grateful to Andrew Irving and anonymous reviewer of Entanglements.

 The performance begins in a theatre inside Balmaceda Arte Joven, where we also staged the project final art exhibition, within the Quinta Normal Park.
 Waria is the mapuche word for ‘city’.
 The kul kul is a Mapuche musical instrument.
 The voice-over is by Catalina Osorio.
 All the recordings and sound editing are by Beatmachinne.